A sustainable, long term coastal management solution.

-This is when areas of coast are allowed to erode.
+This is when areas of the coast are allowed to erode.
 This is usually in areas where the land is of low value.

 Managed retreat retains the natural balance of the coastal system.
 Eroded material encourages the development of beaches and salt marshes.

-People lose their livelihood e.g. farmers.
+People lose their livelihood, e.g. farmers.
 These people will need to be compensated.